mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

     - rules_screen_data.txt - Rules heading in ASCII tiles and rules text
 - A Set was used to create a word set against which the anagram solver could check for valid words.
 This was used instead of checking against PyDictionary as calls to PyDictionary for a large number of potential words turned out to be expensive, blocking code execution for long periods of time.
     - word_set.py
 - A List was used to store nine letter words for use in the conundrum round as anagrams.
 This was used instead of word_set as the larger set of words contains less common words that would be harder for the user to guess.
-The list was geneerated from a set of commonly used 9-letter words.
+The list was generated from a set of commonly used 9-letter words.
     - nine_letter_word_list.py
-- Google Sheets and the Google Sheets API was used to store high score data to create the top ten leaderboard.
+- Google Sheets and the Google Sheets API were used to store high score data to create the top ten leaderboard.
 This allows player names and scores to persist beyond the game session if the user achieves a top ten high score.

 [Back to Table of Contents](#table-of-contents)